platformsh/platformsh-docs/src/gettingstarted/own-code/step-6.md

 If you're application does not use any services at this point, you can leave it blank, but it must exist in your repository to run on Platform.sh.
 If your application does use a database or other services, you can configure them with the following attributes:

-* **Name**

-  Provide a name for the service, so long as it is alphanumeric.
+* `name`: Provide a name for the service, so long as it is alphanumeric.
 If your application requires multiple services of the same type (i.e., three MySQL databases), make sure to give them different names so that your data from one service is never overwritten by another (i.e., `mysqldb1`, `mysqldb2`, `mysqldb3`).

   This name will be used again to connect your services to the application in the `.platform.app.yaml` file.

-* **Type**

-  The service `type` specifies the service type and its version using the format `type:version`.
+* `type`: The service `type` specifies the service type and its version using the format `type:version`.
 Make sure to use an available version of the service type, or else you will receive an error when you try to build your project.

   The services supported by Platform.sh can be found in the [Services documentation](/configuration/services.md), with individual service pages listed in the sidebar.
 Check the page of the service you want to configure for your application, and you will find supported versions and examples for how to connect that service with a particular language in the "Usage example" section.

-* **Disk**

-  The `disk` attribute configures the amount of persistent disk that will be allocated between all of your services.
+* `disk`: The `disk` attribute configures the amount of persistent disk that will be allocated between all of your services.
 Projects by default are allocated 5 GB (5120 MB), and that space can be distributed across all of your services.

 > Each language and framework may have additional attributes that you will need to include in `.platform/services.yaml` depending on the needs of your application.
 To find out what else you may need to include to configure your services, consult
 >